UNIMEDINOR

 Goals

-• Have a larger impact on the clinics success
+• Have a larger impact on the clinic's success and growth.

 Frustrations